susansli/single_user_dungeon/README.md

 This is a terminal based single user dungeon (SUD) game written in Python.
 Escape the lair of the cultists and win back your freedom!
 With four different classes to choose from and a variety of dynamically varied enemies to fight, explore a 25x25 map with different areas and mob types.
 But that's not all... at the end of the dungeon awaits the final boss.
 Can you make it out alive?

+This game was originally created for BCIT CST's COMP1510 course.

 ### Classes

 | Name  | Description |